inesc-id-esw/JWormBench/README.md

 * `deuce` - DeuceSTM;
 * `jvstm` - Java Versioned STM;
 * `boost` - an highly-concurrent transactional version of a linearizable implementation of *node*.

+Finally, despite being a port of WormBench, the JWormbench has some key differences from the former:

+1. The STM integration on WormBench is based on macros and requires pre-compilation speciﬁc for each STM API.
+The JWormBench uses an approach that is based on _inversion of control_, _abstract factory_ and _factory method_ design patterns.

+2. The core engine of the JWormBench benchmark is deployed in a separate and independent library, whose features can be extended with other libraries.
+For instance, in WormBench is impossible to add new kinds of _worm operations_ without modifying its source-code, whereas in JWormBench we can do it by implementing the new _operations_ as separate classes and the corresponding _factory_.

+3. Unlike JWormBench, the WormBench distribution does not implement the correctness test (i.e. sanity check for the STM system) based on the results accumulated on each thread’s private buffer.

+4. In WormBench it is not easy to maintain the same contention scenario when varying the number of threads.
+In JWormBench the number of threads is totally decoupled from the environment speciﬁcation and we can maintain the same conditions along different numbers of worker threads.

+5. The operations generator tool in JWormBench allows us to specify the proportion between each kind of operation.
+This feature is essential to produce workloads with different ratios of update operations.